derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/07/2023 16:15:55 : 3 Database Admins walked into a NoSQL bar.
+26/07/2023 16:15:06 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why do Java programmers have to wear glasses?
-Because they don't see sharp.
+What do you mean 911 is only for emergencies?
+I've got a merge conflict.
 <!-- replace-with-joke ends -->